WebAhead/mc-request-module-workshop/README.md

 # Morning challenge - Build a request module
 This week in your project you will be making API calls from the backend.
-In the past few weeks you have been making API calls from the frontend with the fetch or XMLHttpRequest object and methods.
+In the past few weeks you have been making API calls from the frontend with the `fetch` method.
 Now that you are in the backend we would like you to learn how to make similar requests using [Axios](https://www.npmjs.com/package/axios) (which can be also used for frontend and even more compatible than fetch!).

 This workshop is intended to familiarise you with how backend requests are made, and practice using [promises](https://developer.mozilla.org/en-US/docs/Web/JavaScript/Reference/Global_Objects/Promise#Examples).